 - i.
 CONTRACTOR shall assure crisis services can be requested through self-referrals, as well as referrals from community mental health agencies/subcontractors, healthcare subcontractors, law enforcement, family members, friends, neighbors, landlords, or community members concerned about the welfare of an individual who appears to be in a mental health crisis.
-Referrals shall be accepted by CONTRACTOR through an advertised toll-free crisis phone number which shall operate 24 hours/day and 7 days/week. - ii.
-CONTRACTOR shall ensure the operation of a minimum of two Crisis Centers to be located inland and on the coast, with walk-in availability for individuals in crisis. - iii.
-CONTRACTOR's subcontractor shall have appropriately credentialed staff that is trained to manage crisis intervention and to resolve problems and/or situations with the least restrictive crisis response. - iv.
-Criteria used by CONTRACTOR in assessing situations shall, at minimum, include deterioration of the mental health status or an increase in mental illness symptoms, along with: - 1) Acute emotional distress - 2) Thoughts of suicide or wanting to hurt oneself - 3) Thoughts of harm to others - 4) Physical aggression toward others - 5) Refusal of psychiatric or medical care because of impaired insight or judgment - 6) Grave disability - CONTRACTOR'S subcontracted crisis staff shall, upon completion of the assessment, provide brief crisis interventions designed to de-escalate and resolve the crisis or diminish the symptoms.
+Referrals shall be accepted by CONTRACTOR through an advertised toll-free crisis phone number which shall operate twenty-four (24) hours a day, seven (7) days a week. - ii.
+CONTRACTOR shall ensure the operation of a minimum of two (2) Crisis Centers to be located inland and on the coast, with walk-in availability for individuals in crisis. - iii.
+CONTRACTOR's subcontractor shall have appropriately credentialed staff that is trained to manage the crisis intervention and to resolve problems and/or situations with the least restrictive crisis response. - iv.
+Criteria used by CONTRACTOR in assessing situations shall, at minimum, include deterioration of the mental health status or an increase in mental illness symptoms, along with: - 1.
+Acute emotional distress; - 2.
+Thoughts of suicide or wanting to hurt oneself; - 3.
+Thoughts of harm to others;

-- vi.
+- 4. Physical aggression toward others; - 5.
+Refusal of psychiatric or medical care because of impaired insight or judgment; and, - 6.
+Grave disability. - v.
+CONTRACTOR'S subcontracted crisis staff shall, upon completion of the assessment, provide brief crisis interventions designed to de-escalate and resolve the crisis or diminish the symptoms. - vi.
 CONTRACTOR and subcontractors shall work to ensure that all parties involved in the initial crisis are content with the outcome of the initial assessment prior to determining a final disposition. - vii.
 CONTRACTOR shall ensure appropriate referrals are made for the individual to assist in the stabilization of functioning and reduce potential recidivism into the crisis continuum of care. - viii.
 CONTRACTOR shall assist subcontractors as needed to facilitate access to community resources such as housing, food, transportation, eligibility workers, and other domains of daily functioning to assist in the development of appropriate safety networks. - ix.
 CONTRACTOR shall ensure that crisis services are provided in the least restrictive setting. - x.
-CONTRACTOR shall ensure access to a psychiatrist 24/7 for available consultation on medication and psychiatric conditions, as well as, requests for second opinion when disagreements occur. - xi.
+CONTRACTOR shall ensure access to a psychiatrist twenty-four (24) hours a day, seven (7) days a weeks for available consultation on medication and psychiatric conditions, as well as, requests for a second opinion when disagreements occur. - xi.
 Crisis staff shall assess the need for inpatient psychiatric hospitalization and will work to complete the assessment, broker the bed, and arrange transportation should acute care be required. - xii.
 CONTRACTOR shall monitor outcomes and indicators to look for trends and ways to prevent future inpatient psychiatric hospitalization.